 Can you tell where the maximum occurs?
 No, because its too approximate.
 We need a finer labelling.

-Study and view the options in scale_x_continuous (Note: Use ?scale_x_continuous on the command line, to see the options)
+Study and view the options in scale_x_continuous (Note: Use the command “?scale_x_continuous” on the command line, to see the options)

-Add the layer: scale_x_continuous (breaks=seq (0,40000,4000)) (See Slide).
+Add the layer: scale_x_continuous (breaks=seq (0,40000,4000)) (See Code).
 This command defines a range between 0, 40000, with breaks of 4000.

+Now one can identify the maximum better.
 What is the maximum GDP per capita?
 What type of histogram is this?

 Go to https://goo.gl/RheL2G to access the code.